Salt and Pepper Diamonds

 In the past few years we have had several enquires regarding salt and pepper diamonds and people looking for more information on what they are and if they are a good choice for their Engagement ring.

-Simply put ‘Salt and Pepper’ diamonds is a nickname (admittedly cute) given to diamonds that are so heavily included that the appearance of speckling in the stone of white inclusions (salt) and black inclusions (pepper) give a diamond the appearance of being Grey.
+‘Salt And Pepper Diamonds’ diamonds is a nickname (admittedly cute) given to diamonds that are heavily included.
+So much so that the appearance of speckling in the stone of white inclusions (salt) and black inclusions (pepper) give a diamond the appearance of being Grey.
 Although not near as popular as ‘Eye Clean Diamonds’ for Engagement Rings they are an option never the less.

 They should not though be confused with Grey Diamonds which as explained in our Grey diamond blog are much more expensive.

-Clarity which id one of the 4c’s of a diamond runs from Flawless to I3
+Clarity which is one of the 4c’s of a diamond runs from Flawless to I3

 Salt and pepper diamonds are not I3 as we have been asked many times.
-I3 diamonds are diamonds whereby the inclusions may be seen by the naked eye but for the most part are relatively clear.
+I3 diamonds are diamonds whereby the inclusions may be seen by the naked eye.
+For the most part though they are relatively clear.

 Salt and Pepper diamonds are so heavily included that they are not on this scale.

 Salt and Pepper Diamonds versus Eye Clean Diamonds

 The most sought-after diamonds are clear ‘eye clean’ diamonds.
 The price they demand is a indication of how rare a diamond without such inclusions are.
 Flying in the face of this premise these heavily included diamonds give the two fingers to the traditional world of diamonds.
 They make a bold stand against convention.

 Within the world of Salt and Pepper diamonds you can see many different types according to the inclusions they possess.
 Some are cloudy and grey, some are dotty and grainy and some just seem to have their own solar system swirling inside of them.
 Rarely do they sparkle but it has to be said they possess a certain charm of their own and for sure no two are alike.